Contact Human Resources for employee eligibility rules.

 Other Benefits

-- Uniforms - Wellness Program provides health risk appraisals, annual flu shot clinics, National Employee Health and Fitness Day events, time-off incentives, and employee discounts for Lawrence Parks and Recreation fitness classes and local fitness club memberships. - Employee Assistance Program
+Uniforms, Wellness Program which provides health risk assessments, annual flu shot clinics, employee appreciation activities/events, time-off incentives, and employee discounts for Lawrence Parks and Recreation fitness classes and membership to the Calm meditation app.